haythamfayek/haythamfayek.github.io/about.md

 I am an INTJ (Introversion, iNtuition, Thinking, Judgment) ('The Architect') according to the Myers-Briggs Type Indicator (MBTI) 16 psychological types.
 More on INTJs [here](https://www.16personalities.com/intj-personality).

-I love traveling!
+I love travelling!
 Travel photos coming soon.

 I love coffee!
 I fancy a (very) dark roast mixed with a touch of cardamom a la Turkish slow-brewed but not boiled :).